SolarBear/Numenera-FoundryVTT/README.md

 ## What is this?

-This repository is the beginning of support for the [Numenera role playing game](http://numenera.com/) for the [Foundry virtual tabletop](http://foundryvtt.com/#about-foundry-virtual-tabletop).
+This repository is the beginning of support for the [Numenera role playing game](http://numenera.com/) (and soon, other Cypher games) for the [Foundry virtual tabletop](http://foundryvtt.com/#about-foundry-virtual-tabletop).
 Check them out!

 ## Features